hhu-stups/b-language-extension/README.md

 This extension contributes the following settings:

-* `languageServer.probHome`: to set the path to ProB
+* `proB.probHome`: to set the path to ProB
-* `languageServer.wdChecks`: to enable/disable WD (Well-Definedness) Checks.
+* `proB.wdChecks`: to enable/disable WD (Well-Definedness) Checks.
-* `languageServer.strictChecks`: to enable/disable stricter Checks.
+* `proB.strictChecks`: to enable/disable stricter Checks.
-* `languageServer.performanceHints`: to enable/disable performance-related Hints.
+* `proB.performanceHints`: to enable/disable performance-related Hints.
-* `languageServer.debugMode`: to enable/disable the server log
+* `proB.debugMode`: to enable/disable the server log

 ## Bugs